chrisryan91/PremierLeagueTable/README.md

 ### Progress tracking and saving

 There is a progress.txt file in the same directory of the program that will save data.
 Specifically, it saves the row number of the last match that was updated.
-When the program runs again it takes off from there.
+When the program runs again, it takes off from there.

 ### Data processing

-The program processes goal differences, updates the standings, updates the points and then sorts by these values.
+The program processes goal differences, updates the standings, updates the points, and then sorts by these values.
 A user interacts with the command-line interface (CLI) to input the values, view the league, and clear the results.

 ## Testing